julifurjes/JNB_NLP_exam/README.md

 ## Setting up the project

+In the repository, we have included the best performing model, called `random_forest.py`.

 1. Acquire the dataset and save it as `job_ads_updated.xlsx`.

 2. Set up the virtual environment by running the following code in the terminal (make sure that you are in the right directory):